 The DAPA-MI study will evaluate the effect of dapagliflozin (Forxiga/Farxiga), given once daily in addition to Standard of Care therapies for patients with myocardial infarction, but without known diabetes, for the prevention of hospitalization for heart failure or cardiovascular death.
 This is a double-blind registry-based randomized placebo-controlled trial, R-RCT.
-The innovative indication-seeking trial will recruit around 6,400 patients from approximately50 hospitals in Sweden and 50 hospitals the UK.
+The innovative indication-seeking trial will recruit around 4,000 patients from approximately 35 hospitals in Sweden and 65 hospitals in the UK.
 In addition, the trial is using digital technologies to promote patient engagement and study drug adherence.

 Prospective data collection is done through two national cardiovascular disease quality registries, SWEDEHEART, hosted by UCR in Sweden and MINAP, hosted by NICOR (National Institute for Cardiovascular Outcomes Research) in the UK.
 This is possible due to a long standing collaboration between UCR and NICOR with MINAP being built on UCRs registry platform QReg5.
 UCR is a nationally and internationally leading non-profit academic research organization with expertise and broad experience within R-RCT.

 Innovative components in DAPA-MI trial

 - Use of quality registers from clinical routine will accelerate and expand patient recruitment,

 National data will cover the entire population in Sweden, Wales and England through a shared technical platform.

 - Streamlined trial design with automated data transfer from routine practice will reduce patient and investigator burden.
 Data is prospectively collected at the point-of-care.